Naive probability: The likeliness scale

 In actual mortality tables, this phenomenon is reflected in the proliferation of categories like `unknown', `unspecified', and `other', which take up the slack.
 Depending on the depth of tabulation, the catchall category typically takes up between .5\% and 5\% of the total data, which corresponds well to the lack of sensitivity below 1\% observed in the de M\'er\'e and Pepys examples we started with.

 Another obvious difference between the standard and the naive theory is the way extremely low or extremely high probability events are treated.
 When we want to draw the line between impossible and conceivable events, we don't rely on a single numerical cutoff.
-But if we take the proverbial `one in a billion chance' as marking, in some fuzzy sense, the impossible/conceivable boundary, and use log odds scale, as argued by \cite{Jaynes:2003}, the next natural order of magnitude \citep{Gordon:2017} brings us to $p=0.0014$, which we can take to mark the conceivable/unlikely boundary, and the one beyond that to $p=0.1118$, which marks the unlikely/neutral boundary.
+Nevertheless, to get a rough idea of the probability values corresponding to the various likeliness values, we take the proverbial `one in a billion chance' as marking, in some fuzzy sense, the impossible/conceivable boundary.
+Using $\log_{10}$ odds scale (for a justification of base 10, see \cite{Jaynes:2003} Ch.
+4.2), this gives $-9$, so the next natural order of magnitude \cite{Gordon:2017} is $-9/\sqrt{10} \approx -2.846$.
+Converting back from log odds to probabilities, this brings us to $p=0.001423$, which we can take to mark the conceivable/unlikely boundary.
+The next natural order of magnitude brings us to log odds $-0.9$, corresponding to $p=0.1118$, which marks the unlikely/neutral boundary (see Fig.~\ref{fig1}).

-In this reckoning everything between $p=0.1118$ and $p=0.8882$ is considered $l=3$, neither particularly likely nor particularly unlikely.
+By symmetry, in this reckoning everything between $p=0.1118$ and $p=0.8882$ is considered $l=3$, neither particularly likely nor particularly unlikely.
 Likely events are between $p=0.8882$ and $p=0.9986$, while typical events are above that limit though still with a one in a billion chance of failure.
 As at the low end, the naive theory lacks the resolution to distinguish such failure rates from necessity (total absence of failure).

 We should emphasize here that it is the overall logic of the scheme that we are vested in, not the particular numbers.
-For example, if we assume an initial threshold of one in a million instead of one in a billion, the limits will be at $0.0125$ and $0.2008$ (and by symmetry at $0.7992$ and $0.9875$), but the major characteristics of the system, such as the `neither likely nor unlikely' category takes up the bulk of the cases, or that $l=2$ cases are noticeable, whereas $l=1$ cases are barely detectable, remain unchanged.
+For example, if we assume an initial threshold of one in a million instead of one in a billion, the limits will be at $0.0125$ and $0.2008$ (and by symmetry at $0.7992$ and $0.9875$), as shown by the blue curve in Fig.~\ref{fig1}, but the major characteristics of the system, such as the `neither likely nor unlikely' category takes up the bulk of the cases, or that $l=2$ cases are noticeable, whereas $l=1$ cases are barely detectable, remain unchanged.